newtovaux/cdn-js-checker/README.md

-# CDNJS Checker
+# cdnjs Checker

-A python 3 script to search for uses of CDNJS in files or websites, then uses the CDNJS API to check for updates.
+A python 3 script to search for uses of cdnjs in files or websites, then uses the cdnjs API to check for updates.

 ## Dependencies